CSoney017/iss_tracker/README.md

 # Real-Time Data: objective:
 The purpose of this homework assignment is to build a Flask application for querying and returning interesting information from the ISS data set.
 This project contains this README file and the python script 'iss_tracker.py'.

-Flask:
-Flask in an application that receives a request from a client which the framework recognizes and runs calculations which will return a result.
+ework recognizes and runs calculations which will return a result.

-Accessing Data:
+## Accessing Data:
 The data used for this project was taken from the ISS Trajectory Data website: https://spotthestation.nasa.gov/trajectory_data.cfm website.
 It is accessed in the XML format.
 The data is categorized into the position and velocity depending on the epochs.

-Running the App:
+## Running the App:
 To run this app, please ensure that you have the requests, flask, and xmltodict libraries installed.
 This can be done using pip3 install --user <library_name>

 Once that is completed, run the following command in the same directory as the iss_tracker.py file: